Jump to start of content

 When will I find out how I'm performing?

-Access to an interim formative score report will be available after you have answered enough questions.
+Access to an interim formative progress report will be available after you have answered enough questions.
 For most physicians that will happen at the end of the first quarter of the second year of taking the LKA.
-The score reports will let you know how you are performing relative to the overall passing standard, helping you understand areas you are performing well in, as well as those in which you may want to focus on for future study.
+The quarterly progress reports will let you know how you are performing relative to the current passing standard, helping you understand areas you are performing well in, as well as those in which you may want to focus on for future study.

-Why am I asked to complete a post-question survey?
+Why am I asked to rate my confidence after each question?

-We ask you about frequency/importance/confidence so you can later filter your item history and pinpoint areas to focus your review.
-In addition, we use these data to better understand how pertinent each question is to your practice.
+We ask you to rate your confidence so you can later filter your item history and pinpoint areas to focus your review.
 Please note, your feedback will never be used toward your score and will remain anonymous.

 Why do I not get feedback for some questions?